Skip to main content

 As long as your treatment is essential to your health, it’s covered.
 If the treatment is cosmetic, it isn’t.

-There are two different types of clear braces available:
+Two types of clear braces are available:

 You can only get in-office aligners by visiting an orthodontist.
 Brands include Invisalign and ClearCorrect.
 The treatment process will be monitored more closely than at-home clear aligner treatment.